Leading with Purpose: Kenneth L. Roberts’ Vision for Integrated Care and Systemic Change

 Disruptors at Work: an Integrated Care Podcast, Season 3, Episode 12: Recovery Housing and Clinical Care with Kenneth L. Roberts, MPS, LPCC, LADC.

-Learn More Kenneth L. Roberts’s Presentation at NACIC24: A Global Discussion on Integrated Care
+Learn More about Kenneth L. Roberts’s Presentation at NACIC24: A Global Discussion on Integrated Care

 Oral Poster Presentation: Demonstrating Integrated SDoH Impact in Behavioral Health